raphael-foliveira/raphael-foliveira/README.md

 <h3>Hi!
 I'm Raphael!</h3>

-<p>I'm a full stack developer with experience with Python, Typescript, Django, React and Go. </p>
+<p>I'm mainly a backend developer with fullstack experience in Python, Typescript, Django, React and Go. </p>
 <p>I've been using these tools to build web applications and automation solutions.</p>
 <p>Currently working as a crawler/backend developer at Devnology</p>